Code-Institute-Submissions/MS1-infinity-gym/README.md

 Some errors were found.
 These have been corrected, then it has gone through the validator again.
 The page passed with no errors or warnings.

+An extended version of the tested website can be found here

 ## Deployment
 ---